Actions

 The extended ending animation.

 While never mentioned in any magazine (and wouldn't be discovered until the PC port in 1996) Sonic CD did have its own collection of missing elements, much as its co-existing Mega Drive sibling.
-Though levels like Hidden Palace, Dust Hill and Wood Zone became the stuff of legend due to their extensive game journalism coverage, little is known for certain about the unused and unfinished level to Sonic CD known to the Sonic-community as R2.
-The Taxman, developer of Sonic the Hedgehog CD (2011) claims concept art, shown in the Sonic CD developers diary, is in fact R2.
-He also confirmed the antlion enemy from the uncut extended ending video is from R2, likely meaning that the area it is found it is also R2.
-Some enemy sprites from R2 have been shared also.
+Though levels like Hidden Palace Zone, Sand Shower Zone and Wood Zone became the stuff of legend due to their extensive game journalism coverage, little is known for certain about Dubious Depths, commonly known to the Sonic-community as simply "R2".
+The Taxman, developer of Sonic the Hedgehog CD (2011) claims concept art, shown in the Sonic CD developers diary, is in fact Dubious Depths.
+He also confirmed the antlion enemy from the uncut extended ending video is from Dubious Depths, likely meaning that the area it is found it is also the same round.
+Some enemy sprites from the round have also been shared.
 Before this was known there was quite a bit of speculation as to what the level could have been has arisen from various elements related to Sonic CD.
 The level was removed at some point before the earliest known prototype available, the 510 build.

 Though a Sonic title, the team did not receive nearly as much pressure from Sega as the team responsible for Sonic the Hedgehog 2, as Ohshima would recount: